Have you ever considered that sharks might be after your retirement money?

 QUESTIONS TO ASK YOURSELF:

-Are they fee-based only and get paid even when I am losing money?
+Ø Are they fee-based only, and do I get paid even when I lose money?